garretchristensen/BestPracticesManual/Manual.md

 popular.
-The Abdul Latif Jameel Poverty Action Lab began hosting a hypothesis registry (<http://www.povertyactionlab.org/hypothesis-registry>) in 2009, which was superseded by the American Economic Association‚Äôs launch of its own registry for randomized trials ([www.socialscienceregistry.org](http://www.socialscienceregistry.org)) in May 2013, which had accumulated 260 studies in 59 countries by
+The Abdul Latif Jameel Poverty Action Lab began hosting a hypothesis registry (<http://www.povertyactionlab.org/hypothesis-registry>) in 2009, which was superseded by the American Economic Association's launch of its own registry for randomized trials ([www.socialscienceregistry.org](http://www.socialscienceregistry.org)) in May 2013, which had accumulated 260 studies in 59 countries by